DSKTHEBOSS/teamteach-site/_team/dsaikarthik.md

 ---

 <div>
-<p>D Sai Karthik is one of TeamTeach's co-founders.
-D Sai Karthik and <a href="/team/sumukhprasad">Sumukh Prasad</a> started TeamTeach in early 2024 to teach students real-world subjects not included in traditional curriculum.</p>
+<p>D Sai Karthik is TeamTeach's Founder.
+D Sai Karthik started TeamTeach in early 2024 to teach students real-world subjects not included in traditional curriculum.</p>

 <p>
 <b>Previous work</b><br>
-Karthik started investing in the stock market and learning about companies at the age of 12.
-He is the co-founder of TeamTeach and has founded two other startups.
-He is also the author of a research paper and various other articles.
-He was also the second highest donor for the Global Cancer Foundation.
+Karthik is also the co-founder of Scribe.
+He has also published a research paper.
+He grew Teamteach from a team of 2 to a team of 10.
+He also navigated teamteach through the 100+ hours taught.
+He was also essential in the teaching of over 5000 students internationally.
+He was also the President of the Interact Club at DPS South for his district.
 </p>
 </div>